26.3. POST Form Submission¶

 <form action="https://handlers.education.launchcode.org/request-parrot" method="POST"> <label>Username <input type="text" name="username"></label> <label>Team Name <input type="text" name="team"></label> <button>Submit</button> </form>

-- Open example form that uses POST in a browser.
+Open an example form that uses POST in a browser.

 Check “Persist Logs” in the network tab. (“Preserve Logs” in Chrome or Safari)

 trackinginto Username input

 Click Submit button